Skip to content

 Circular Economy

-NBS often use fewer manufactured materials than grey infrastructure alternatives, reducing resource consumption.
+Nature-based solutions often use fewer manufactured materials than grey infrastructure alternatives, reducing resource consumption.

 Evaluating NBS Effectiveness

-Temperature reduction (°C)
+Temperature reduction (C)

 Thermal comfort improvement (PET, UTCI)

-Does outdoor comfort move from "hot" to "warm" or "comfortable"?
+Does outdoor comfort move from hot to warm or comfortable?

 Stormwater retention capacity